favware/discord-application-emojis-manager/README.md

   -h, --help                         display help for command

 Commands:
-  delete [options] <nameOrId>        Deletes an emoji from the server delete-all [options]               Deletes all emoji from the server get [options] <nameOrId>           Gets a single emojis from the server in JSON format list [options]                     Lists all emojis from the server in JSON format patch [options] <nameOrId> <name>  Patches an emoji on the server provided the emoji id and a new name for the emoji post [options] <path>              Posts all emoji in the input directory to the server help [command]                     display help for command
+  delete [options] <nameOrId>        Deletes an emoji from the bot application delete-all [options]               Deletes all emoji from the bot application get [options] <nameOrId>           Gets a single emojis from the bot application in JSON format list [options]                     Lists all emojis from the bot application in JSON format patch [options] <nameOrId> <name>  Patches an emoji on the server provided the emoji id and a new name for the emoji migrate [options] <id>             Migrates the emojis from a specified server to the application post [options] <path>              Posts all emoji in the input directory to the server help [command]                     display help for command
 ```